 Dr. Mikao Usui, the Founder

 The history of Reiki begins with Dr. Mikao Usui who re-discovered it in Japan in the early 1900s.
 Dr. Mikao Usui (or Usui Sensei as he is called by his students in Japan) was born on August 15, 1865 in a village called Yago of Yamagata district of Japan.
 As a sensitive spiritualist, Usui Sensei had spent much time meditating on Mount Kurama.
-One day somewhere around 1914, Dr. Usui decided to travel to this holy mountain to fast and meditate in solitude for 21 days.
+One day somewhere around 1914 (some books say 1922), Dr. Usui decided to travel to this holy mountain to fast and meditate in solitude for 21 days.
 At the end of this period, he was enlightened and suddenly felt the great Reiki energy at the top of his head.
 That is how he received this great gift of Reiki.

 Dr. Chujiro Hayashi